apearson/southern-company-api/README.md

   * `URL` https://webauth.southernco.com/account/login
 2. Grab the `RequestVerificationToken` from the login Page
   * `RequestVerificationToken` can be found at the bottom of the page in a script tag.
 Inside the tag the `RequestVerificationToken` is assigned to `webauth.aft`
-3. Login Request is initialed
+3. Login Request is initialized
   * `Method` POST
   * `URL` https://webauth.southernco.com/api/login
   * `Headers`